helm/chartmuseum/README.md

 helm install incubator/chartmuseum
 ```

-Please note that for now, this **should only be used for testing purposes**.
-An [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) is currently being used for storage, which means your .tgzs will disappear when the pod is removed.
-If you can help get this to work with persistent storage or any of the cloud storage options, please submit a PR to kubernetes/charts.
+If interested in making changes, please submit a PR to kubernetes/charts.
+Before doing any work, please check for any [currently open pull requests](https://github.com/kubernetes/charts/pulls?q=is%3Apr+is%3Aopen+chartmuseum).
 Thanks!

 ## Notes on index.yaml
 The repository index (index.yaml) is dynamically generated based on packages found in storage.
 If you store your own version of index.yaml, it will be completely ignored.